mapanet/NSE/docs/01_Import_AMAI.md

 Saves as : NSE_por_AGEB_AMAI_2024-IMPORT.xlsx

-## 3 We need to edit Excel file fix:

-This the process to clean Excel file to have a importable CSV just so you know
+## 3 Edit Excel file to produce a importable CSV

+This are the steps to process Excel.
+You can edit the Excel file and do all this changes manually or use the phyton script below that returns file ready to import.

 - Get rid of columns we don't need "TAMAÑO_DE_LOCALIDAD"
 - We need to standarize headers as file has merged cells in headers: